What Is the Earned Income Tax Credit (or EITC)?

 The EITC can be confusing.
-If you need more help determining if you are eligible for the Earned Income Tax Credit and figuring the exact amount of your credit, you should just begin preparing a tax return using the efile.com online software.
-For an estimate, try using the IRS EITC Assistant.
+If you need more help determining if you are eligible for the Earned Income Tax Credit and figuring the exact amount of your credit, you should just begin preparing a tax return using the efile.com online software and the program will calculate your EITC credit amount for you.

 Earned Income Tax Credit (EITC) - Special Rules

 Special EITC Rules for Members of the Military

 Members of the Armed Forces do not normally include nontaxable pay, such as combat pay, in their earned income when calculating the Earned Income Credit.
 However, they may choose to include nontaxable pay in their earned income for the purposes of calculating the EITC.
 This may have the effect of increasing their credit amount.

 Special EITC Rules for Members of the Clergy

 The housing allowance provided for a member of the clergy as a part of their pay is not normally included in taxable income, but it is reported as a part of their net earnings from self-employment.
 Therefore, the housing allowance (or rental value of the home) may be included in earned income for the purposes of calculating the Earned Income Tax Credit.

 Special EITC Rules for Those Receiving Disability Benefits

 Disability retirement benefit payments are included in earned income if you are younger than your minimum retirement age (the earliest age you could have received a pension had you not been disabled).
 After your minimum retirement age, any disability benefit payments will be considered taxable pension payments and may not be counted as earned income.
 Social Security Disability Insurance and private disability insurance payments for which you paid the premiums are not considered earned income for the purposes of calculating the EITC.